realraum/r3bot-errbot/README.md

 ## Configuration

+to clone the repo / buld the image:

 * `mkdir /opt/errbot/r3bot && cd $_`
 * `git clone https://github.com/realraum/r3bot-errbot.git .`

+and to create the volume:

 * `mkdir docker-run && cd $_`
 * `mkdir ssl data plugins`

 And then